Goldfinger (Shirley Bassey song): Parodies

 Parodies of the song include "Dr. Evil", written and performed by They Might Be Giants for the 1999 film Austin Powers: The Spy Who Shagged Me, and "Max Power", from The Simpsons season 10 episode "Homer to the Max".
 The Simpsons 8th season episode "You Only Move Twice" features a Bond-like villain in Hank Scorpio (Albert Brooks), with an end credits song about him in the style of "Goldfinger".
-A season 3 episode of the animated show ReBoot also featured a Bassey-style intro song and credits titled "Firewall".
+A season 3 episode of the 1994 animated show ReBoot also featured a Bassey-style intro song and credits titled "Firewall"..

+In 2020 Korean Animated series produced by SAMG Entertainment, Catch!
+Tennieping (2020) 2nd season Twinkle episode 24 "Teenieping School Graduation" the first seconds of Jevel Tennieping song, a Graduation song, Heartsping on Piano and Joahping sing parody until switch to other style.

 Inspired songs

 In 1989, after the release of Gladys Knight's James Bond theme song "Licence to Kill", from the film of the same title, it was felt to significantly reuse important elements of "Goldfinger", and so the songwriting credits for the former were adapted for all subsequent releases.